fontclubbelgica/fontclubbelgica.xyz/_articles/filter-process.md

 ## Origins: TypeMedia and “KalliCulator”

-During my studies at [Type and Media (KABK, The Hague)](https://typemedia.org), my graduation project called [Kalliculator](https://typemytype.com/typedesign/KalliCulator/), an application and research tool for exploring calligraphic contrasts through skeletons.
+During his studies at [Type and Media](https://typemedia.org) (KABK, The Hague) his graduation project was called [Kalliculator](https://typemytype.com/typedesign/KalliCulator/), an application and research tool for exploring calligraphic contrasts through skeletons.

 The intention was to explore the concept of a skeleton.
 In calligraphy a skeleton is the movement of the hand when writing a character.
 It can also be seen as the middle of a stroke.
 However, the exact mathematical middle is not equal to the movement of the hand of that stroke.
 A skeleton is something in between.
 A pen in a hand turns around and the mathematical middle does not take these rotations into account.

 Different tools create different skeletons.
 For example, a broad nip and a pointed nib each create very different letter shapes, even when working from the same underlying skeleton.

 A physical pen cannot endlessly rotate or distort the nib while following a skeleton.
-[Kalliculator](https://typemytype.com/typedesign/KalliCulator/) allowed me to apply contrast mathematically, applying transformation to skeletons before adding penlike shapes, and generate over a thousand typeface variations.
+[Kalliculator](https://typemytype.com/typedesign/KalliCulator/) allowed Frederik to apply contrast mathematically, applying transformation to skeletons before adding penlike shapes, and generate over a thousand typeface variations.

-[Kalliculator](https://typemytype.com/typedesign/KalliCulator/) was never released publicly, but used heavily in a design process.
+[Kalliculator](https://typemytype.com/typedesign/KalliCulator/) was never released publicly, but used heavily in the design process.

   </div>
   </div>